 I got through three years of college as a philosophy major before someone told me there were NOT hundreds of companies out there willing to pay a six-figure salary for a corporate philosopher.
 I was devastated.
 Fortunately, back in high school I had discovered an aptitude for making computers do my bidding, so when I left school due to a lack of funds I was able to build a successful career in that field.
 Now that retirement age is only a few years away, I'm starting to think about taking up a second career.
 I could devote myself to music full time.
 But I also think I'd be good at law....

 8/4/2017: So.
 I think it's time to update this.
 I previously had described myself as being in an open relationship, but only looking for new friends (and, back when it was an option that OKC offered, activity partners - I'm always looking for a good pianist with whom to play chamber music).
 Unfortunately that relationship of 18 years ended this year, for the worst of all possible reasons.
 I describe myself as non-monogamous because I seem to have been born without the jealousy gene.
 But that doesn't mean that I won't consider a monogamous relationship with the right person.

-Movies I've really liked: The Princess Bride, Zeffirelli's Romeo and Juliet, Ghostbusters (only the first one!), Airplane (ditto), Casablanca, Citizen Kane, Princess Mononoke, Spirited Away (first saw it in Paris with French subtitles), Blade Runner, Romancing the Stone.
+Movies I've really liked: The Princess Bride, Zeffirelli's Romeo and Juliet, Ghostbusters (but not the sequel), Airplane (ditto), Casablanca, Citizen Kane, Princess Mononoke, Spirited Away (first saw it in Paris with French subtitles), Blade Runner, Romancing the Stone.

 I like most food.
 Oriental cuisines are a favorite - as far as ingredients go, I especially like fish, duck, lamb, and salad.